Embodied cognition: Sensorimotor contingencies

 As a part of the embodied cognition theory, proponents suggest that an organism's sensory and the motor systems are dynamically integrated.
 This idea is known as sensorimotor coupling which allows sensory information to be efficiently used during action.
 Similarly, the concept of sensorimotor contingencies (SMCs) states that the quality of perception is determined by the knowledge of how sensory information changes when one acts in the world.
 As an example, to look underneath an object, one has to bend down, shift one's head, and change the gaze direction.
 Proponents of the SMCs theory argue that every stimulus modality / sensory modality such as light, sound pressure, etc. follow specific rules (i.e. sensorimotor contingencies) that govern those changes of sensory information.
 Consequentially, since those rules differ between modalities, also the qualitative experience of them differs.
 There are multiple examples that highlight the distinction between SMCs of different modalities.
 An instance of an SMC distinct for the visual percept is the expansion of the flow pattern on the retina when the body moves forward and the analogous contraction when the body moves backward.
 In contrast, auditory SMCs are affected by head rotations which change the temporal asynchrony of a received signal between the right and the left ear.
 This movement mainly affects the amplitude and not the frequency of the sensory input.

-Support for the SMCs theory is brought forward by studies on sensory substitution, sensory augmentation, and research on the field of robotics.
+Support for the SMCs theory is brought forward by studies on sensory substitution and research on the field of robotics.
 Research on sensory substitution and sensory substitution devices investigates the replacement of one modality by another (e.g. visual information replaced by tactile information).
 The core idea is that sensorimotor contingencies of one modality are transmitted via another modality.
 Sensory augmentation aims for the perception of a new sense via already existing perceptual channels.
 In this case, sensory augmentation allows for new sensorimotor contingencies to be formed.
 In the field of robotics, researchers investigate, for example, how visual SMCs are learned on a neural level with the help of a robotic arm and dynamic neural fields.